-Name the blackout schedule (we generally recommend one blackout schedule per year or session because Only one Blackout Schedule can be attached to a program at a time).
+- Name the blackout schedule (we generally recommend one blackout schedule per year or session because Only one Blackout Schedule can be attached to a program at a time).
 This blackout schedule is for holidays in 2014.

-Add dates to the blackout schedule.
+- Add dates to the blackout schedule.
 You can add single dates that you are closed, a date range or multiple dates for breaks between sessions or terms, and even choose common holidays from the calendar.
-Remember to click Add after selecting the date.
+Remember to click "Add Date" after selecting the date.
 If the date is successfully added, you will see it appear in the schedule section, where all dates in this blackout schedule are displayed.

-NOTE: You must still attach the blackout schedule to programs to put it to use.
+Note: You must still attach the blackout schedule to programs to put it to use.

-Attach to Applicable Programs
+Attach the Blackout Schedule to Applicable Programs

-1. Double click the program you wish to add the blackout schedule to.
+- Click the pencil/edit icon next to the program you wish to add the blackout schedule to.

-3. Click Save.
+- Click Save.

 Testing the Settings